steveloughran/spark-timeline-integration/yarn-timeline-history/src/main/docs/timeline.md

 the timeline server to probe for updated applications can place excessive load on a shared resource.

-Together options can offer different policies.
+When combined, the options can offer different policies.
 Here are some examples, two at the extremes and some more balanced

 #### Background refresh only; updated every minute